rvabrilot/sportsbet/backend/README.md

 ## Requirements
 Python 3.5.2+

-## Usage
+## How to develop
-To run the server, please execute the following from the root directory:
+To run the development server, please execute the following from the root directory (you may want to use a virtual environment for this):

 ```
 pip3 install -r requirements.txt